 - 4.1 The Council is subject to the public sector duties relating to equality and socio-economic inequalities as prescribed by the Equality Act 2010, the Well-being of Future Generations (Wales) Act 2015 and the Welsh Language (Wales) Measure 2011, and must in the exercise of their functions, have due regard to the need to: - Eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by the Acts. - Advance equality of opportunity between people who share a protected characteristic and those who do not. - Foster good relations between people who share a protected characteristic and those who do not. - Deliver better outcomes for those people who experience socioeconomic disadvantage - Consider opportunities for people to use the Welsh language - Treat the Welsh language no less favourably than English. - Ensure that the needs of the present are met without compromising the ability of future generations to meet their own needs. - 4.2 The Well-being of Future Generations (Wales) Act 2005 mandates that public bodies in Wales must carry out sustainable development.
 Sustainable development means the process of improving the economic, social, environmental and cultural well-being of Wales by taking action, in accordance with the sustainable development principle, aimed at achieving the 'well-being goals'. - 4.3 Our Integrated Impact Assessment (IIA) process ensures we have paid due regard to the above.
-It also takes into account other key issues and priorities, such as poverty and social exclusion, community cohesion, carers, the United Nations Convention on the Rights of the Child (UNCRC) and Welsh language. - 4.4 An IIA screening has been opened and will be completed prior to corporate briefing.
-A full IIA may be required dependant on the outcome of the screening.
+It also takes into account other key issues and priorities, such as poverty and social exclusion, community cohesion, carers, the United Nations Convention on the Rights of the Child (UNCRC) and Welsh language. - 4.4 An IIA screening has been completed and identified a full IIA will be required as a part of the policy development process.